- Reference Examples

 Tips for Requesting a Letter of Recommendation From a Previous Employer

-When it comes to how to request a letter of recommendation from a previous employer, reach out as early as possible and be intentional about saying thank you for their time and effort.
+When requesting a recommendation letter from a former employer, it’s crucial to reach out early and express gratitude for their time and effort.

-1. Give notice in advance.
-Asking previous employers for a letter of recommendation takes time out of their schedule to accommodate your success.
-Be considerate of this by giving them as much notice as possible before an application deadline.
+Give notice in advance.
+Requesting a recommendation letter requires your former employer to invest time in your success.
+Be considerate by providing as much notice as possible before any application deadlines.

-2. Be aware of backdoor reference checks.
-When applying for a new position, keep in mind that the recruiting team may utilize backdoor reference checks during the hiring process.
-This involves getting more information on a candidate from sources other than what’s listed on their resume.
+Be aware of reference checks.
+When applying for a new role, remember that hiring teams may conduct reference checks beyond what’s listed on your resume.

 Tips For Writing A Letter of Recommendation for a Former Employee